Skip to content

 Coming out of the Elite 8, voters have made what we thought was a major upset.
 The Music Staff went down to the Rialto Theater, and people remembered The Play Fair with a major defeat over Clark Lanes.
 Congratulations to all the winners, and we can’t wait to see what you decide will become the Championship matchup.

-You can vote for JOLLEY TROLLEY v.
+Starting September 19, you can vote for JOLLEY TROLLEY v.
 THE RIALTO THEATER and THE PLAY FAIR v.
-WOOLWORTHS starting on September 19.
+WOOLWORTHS.

 Meet Westfield’s Elite 8 H-GOAT Contenders

 Congratulations to the eight survivors who have advanced from the original 129 businesses in the H-GOAT businesses of the Westfield game.
-The first four of the Elite 8 include Jolly Trolley, Roots, Rialto Theater and The Music Staff.
-Clark Lanes, The Play Fair, Lancaster, Ltd. and Woolworth’s Westfield fill out the round.
+The first four of the Elite 8 include Jolly Trolley, Roots, Rialto Theater, and The Music Staff.
+Clark Lanes, The Play Fair, Lancaster, Ltd., and Woolworth’s Westfield complete the round.

 Don’t Get Stuck on Whether the Businesses are Similar